-As a Matchmaker at Matchmakers In The City, I share Will’s revelation in the 2016 book Me Before You with our bachelors and bachelorettes in their date coaching sessions.
+As a matchmaker, I share Will’s revelation in the 2016 book Me Before You with our bachelors and bachelorettes in their date coaching sessions.

 Of course, attraction is very important in a match, but when I hear certain physical deal-breakers listed in my office, I challenge our clients to start appreciating inner qualities.
 I advise them to make a list of 10 internal qualities that they’re looking for in their future husband or wife.

 If you're sick of being single and want to try this, start by thinking of others of the opposite sex whom you admire and list their traits.
 You'll find people become more attractive to you when you begin giving them a chance and breaking out of the cage of what’s "your type."
 When people let go of certain physically-driven characteristics instead of simply going out with "their type," they open themselves to true love.

 Me Before You also reveals an important insight about the arduous journey to love.
 We live in a world that values material success: cars, luxurious vacations, physical perfection, professional excellence, and status.
 Of course, these things do hold a certain level significance — you want your significant other to have a stable job — but these values shouldn't be the primary focus.

 I’m the first one to recommend that our bachelorettes wear a little black dress and heels and do their hair and makeup before their dates, but good grooming and taking care of your body are self-care necessities.